 Health Benefits of Prebiotics

+The benefits of consuming fiber and prebiotics are detailed in an article published in Nutrients.
 Since all prebiotics are fiber, these benefits roll together when you consume more prebiotics.
 Some of these benefits are:

-♦ Boosts bowel regularity
+♦ Promotes bowel regularity

-♦ Boosts immune function and decreases inflammation
+♦ Supports healthy immune function

 Think of it as a little farm of healthy and efficient bacteria.
 You spent money and worked hard to get that bacteria farm, but if you don’t feed the inhabitants of your farm, then they won’t survive, and soon your farm will be empty and useless.